GaloisInc/LoCo/loco-syntax.md

 instantiate potentially several parsers, each of which targets a subset of the format being described.

-We can apply this philosophy to `TwoInts` if we only care about obtaining its `x`...
+Extraction of single-entrypoint parsers from MEPs occurs solely at the application level - that is, LoCo does not have in-language constructs for declaring non-multi-entrypoint parsers.
+Users can still extract fields of MEPs for use in other MEPs, though, using dot-notation syntax:

 ```
-defineSEP TwoIntsX = extract TwoInts x
-defineSEP TwoIntsX = TwoInts `extract` x
-defineSEP TwoIntsX = extract x from TwoInts
+defineMEP TwoOtherInts =
+  { x := TwoInts.x
+  , y := UInt32
+  }
 ```

 <!-- At this point, you can think of the types of `x` and `y` as unsigned
 32-bit integer. -->

-`TwoIntsX` should then be able to encounter an instance of `TwoInts` and parse its `x` without parsing its `y`.
+The philosophy `TwoOtherInts` should then be able to parse `TwoInts`'s member `x` without parsing its `y`.
 This specialization obviously doesn't provide substantial efficiency gains with this format, but as we introduce more complex formats, that calculus will change.